-- The VACON® NX manuals provide greater detail on working with parameters and show many application examples. - The VACON® NX I/O Boards User Manual gives more information on the I/O boards and their installation. - · Instructions for operation with option boards and other optional equipment.
+- The VACON® NX All-in-One Application Manual provides greater detail on working with parameters and shows many application examples. - The VACON® NX I/O Boards User Manual gives more information on the I/O boards and their installation. - · Instructions for operation with option boards and other optional equipment.